Elukoye/Elukoye/README.md

 ## Hi there, I'm Emogene 👋
-### I help iplement an Agile Culture within organizations.
+### I help drive value through teams by encouraging an agile culture,  lean thinking and collaboration within organizations.

 ### Activities:
-- 🔭 I’m currently  learning what it really means to be agile.
+- 🔭 I’m currently  learning system thinking and agility.
-- 🌱  My next challenge is in learning Product management.
+- 🌱  My next challenge is learning how XP works.
-- 👯 I’m looking to grow my skills in  Testing.
+- 👯 I’m looking to grow my skills in Continuous Integration .
 - ⚡ Fun fact: It took less code to send a man to the moon than to run a smartphone.